 The new Swiss Tennis League.
 Any tennis player in Switzerland, regardless of age, gender, or skill level, can take part in the GotCourts League.
 Simply find suitable match partners, arrange matches flexibly and win attractive prizes.
 You will need an active user account on GotCourts.com.
 This is either something you already have or something you create during the registration process for the GotCourts League.

-It does not matter which of the two players enters the result.
-Should you forget to enter the match result, you will receive a reminder email.
-After you have entered the result, your opponent will receive a notification and must confirm the match result.
+It does not matter which of the two opponents enters the result.
+If you forget to enter the match result, you will receive a reminder e-mail.
+After you have entered the result, your opponent will receive a notification and must confirm the match result within 24 hours.

-The GotCourts League play mode is designed to get your match fully through in one booking hour, ensuring top-notch competitive fun.
+The GotCourts League tie-break play mode is designed to get your match fully through in one booking hour, ensuring top-notch competitive fun.
 However, if you have enough time to play, you can also play classic sets and enter the match result in the app as well.

 There are three 10-point tie-breaks in each match.
 Each tie-break ends when the first player reaches 10 points.
 There is no need for a 2-point difference.
 Even with a 2-0 set lead in the tie-breaks, the third tie-break will be played.
 The rating system will make a difference in the points you can earn or lose whether someone wins or loses 3:0 or 2:1.
 Either player can earn valuable points for their ranking by winning the third tie-break.
 A typical GotCourts League result looks like this: 10:6; 9:10; 10:7.
 Player 1 wins with 2:1 sets.
-Classical sets: You have enough playing time available (e.g. booked more than one hour and want to play another play mode?
+Classical sets: You have enough playing time available (e.g. booked more than one hour) and want to play classical sets?
 Sure, that's also possible.
 Since the 2022 season, match results from classical sets can also be entered in the GotCourts app.
 You can find more information in the FAQ and in the GotCourts League regulations.

 To ensure maximum tennis fun for all participants, there is a possibility of using a simplified service variant in the match: